 FINDING THE SOURCE OF OUR FEARS

 As souls, we all have certain lessons to learn in each lifetime.
-If we don’t learn them, we will repeat them in another life until we have.
+If we don’t learn them, we will continue to repeat them in this and other lifetimes until we have.
 We all have these self-destructive blocks and fears that we cannot seem to get through.
 Well, instead of trying to get through, why not try to understand and find the source.
 That way you can heal it, learn from it and move on.
 These exercises are personal and can be done in meditation or reflection time.
 Remember to be gentle with yourself and keep journaling!

 THE JOURNEY BY BRANDON BAYS- INNER CHILD HEALING

 A wonderful tool that I found so very helpful is The Journey by Brandon Bays.
 This is not a new book or meditation but it is a highly effective and easy method for self-exploration and real inner healing if you are unsure of where to start.